ergoplatform/ergoscript-by-example/timedFund.md

 Description
 -----------

-A simple starting contract to help you to have a better understanding on blockchain height and mixing singma-statements with other statements in Ergo.
+A simple starting contract to help you to have a better understanding on blockchain height and mixing sigma-statements with other statements in Ergo.

 In this example first party (Alice) is going to create a deposit which is going to be available to second party (Bob) until a certail time after that Alice has the ability to take the fund back and Bob doesn't have access anymore.

-This is a very simple and plain contract to show the usage of height and mixing sigma-statements with other statements but using this contract you can create more complex contracts like crawdfunding.
+This is a very simple and plain contract to show the usage of height and mixing sigma-statements with other statements but using this contract you can create more complex contracts like crowdfunding.

 Code
 ----------